gogamarra/SIEM-SplunkMonitoring/README.md

 Use Splunk Processing Language (SPL) to:
 - Create a virtual field showing ratio of upload:download speed.
-- Create a Splunk report showing statistics for: time, ip_address, downloaded megabits, uploaded megabits, upload/download ration.
+- Create a Splunk report showing statistics for: time, ip_address, downloaded megabits, uploaded megabits, upload/download ratio.
 - Conclude: 1) approximate date/time of attack, 2) How long did it take systems to recover?

 ### Results